mikkelbue/Jupyter-Notebooks/README.md

 ## Contents

 - Mandelbrot: Draws the Mandelbrot set, using a recursive z-function.
+See https://en.wikipedia.org/wiki/Mandelbrot_set

 - MarkovSCIENCE: Creates fake research article names with a Markov chain constructed from real article names from arxiv.org.
 Research topics can be specified by the user.
 Requires https://github.com/jsvine/markovify